Stuyk/altv-athena/documentation/commands.md

-/spawnitem [item-name] - Get an item by name /spawnvehicle [model] - Spawn an admin vehicle /teleporter - Teleport back to current location with an item /timestamp - Toggle Timestamps for Chat
+/spawnitem [item-name] - Get an item by name /spawnvehicle [model] - Spawn an admin vehicle /teleporter - Teleport back to current location with an item /togdoor - [0-5] - Toggle a vehicle door
 /vehicle [model] - Spawn an admin vehicle
+/vehlock - Toggle the vehicle lock
 /w [player_id][message] - Privately whisper to a nearby player /weapon [name] - Get a weapon by name
 /whisper [player_id][message] - Privately whisper to a nearby player